 Pointe Marin Neighborhood Snapshot

 Sellers: Pricing power in Pointe Marin lives in price-per-square-foot, and it's up year over year — anchor to the $652/sq. ft. median, not last year's headline price.
-Correctly priced homes are rewarded with speed: every Q2 closing went pending inside 32 days, and the fastest (5 days) sold over original list.
+Correctly priced homes are rewarded with speed: the median home sold in 9 days, and a year ago that number was 42.
 The 2025 laggards that sat 75–162 days were overpriced, not unwanted.
-Right now the $1.6M+ tier has almost no competition — essentially one active larger home — so a move-up seller listing this quarter faces a rare open lane.
+Right now the $1.6M+ tier has no active competition at all — so a move-up seller listing this quarter faces a rare open lane.
 Lead your MLS remarks with the three durable Pointe Marin value hooks: the 2032 CFD (Mello-Roos) bond maturity and its monthly-payment story, the ~4°F-warmer microclimate, and walkability to Pacheco Plaza.

-Buyers: Expect to compete and to move quickly — a 20-day median means the deliberation window is short, so be fully underwritten before you tour.
-The value entry point is the Ignacio Valley Circle cluster in the $1.05M–$1.15M band (smaller 1,650–1,800 sq. ft. footprints, the most negotiable, and one already reduced).
-Because $/sq. ft. is rising, waiting carries a real cost: you're paying roughly 7% more per foot than a buyer did a year ago.
+Buyers: Expect to compete and to move quickly — a 9-day median means the deliberation window is nearly gone, so be fully underwritten before you tour.
+The value entry point is the Ignacio Valley Circle cluster in the $1.03M–$1.10M band (smaller 1,650–1,800 sq. ft. footprints, the most negotiable).
+Because $/sq. ft. is rising, waiting carries a real cost: you're paying roughly 6% more per foot than a buyer did a year ago.
 Before removing contingencies, verify three address-specific items that swing monthly cost and risk: the Mello-Roos (CFD 2002-3) bracket on the county tax bill, the Novato Fire District WUI status, and the NUSD school assignment.

 You can view our Flyover Map Video here: